sts10/orchard-street-wordlists/readme.markdown

 Fresh wordlists for all your passphrase-creation needs.
 Use these wordlists to create strong, secure passphrases, either [with dice](https://www.eff.org/dice) or a password manager/generator.

-* Based on common words found in Wikipedia and Google Books
+* Made up of common words found in (English) Wikipedia and Google Books
-* Uniquely decodable, and thus safe to combine words without a delimiter
+* Uniquely decodable, and thus safe to combine words in passphrases without a delimiter
-* Free of profane words
+* Free of profane words, abbreviations, and British spellings
-* Available in a variety lengths for variety of uses
+* Available in a variety lengths for different use-cases

-🛠️  These lists are still under construction Feel free to download a (static) copy of the lists as they are, download the latest release, or fork this repository at any time if you require a static, unchanging list.
+NOTE: These lists are edited frequently.
+If you want a static, unchanging copy of any of the word lists, feel free to download the lists as they are currently, download the latest tag/release, or fork this repository at any time.
 See licensing information below.

 ## Orchard Street Long List